wdporter/i-am-that-ebook/src/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 <p><b>Q:</b> As I watch the <span
 href="Spiritual aspirant.">sadhaka</a>s and enquire into the
-theories by which they live, I find they have merely replaced material cravings with ‘spiritual’ ambitions.
-From what you tell us, it looks as if the words ‘spiritual’ and ‘ambition’ are incompatible.
+theories by which they live, I find they have merely replaced material cravings with “spiritual” ambitions.
+From what you tell us, it looks as if the words “spiritual” and ‘ambition’ are incompatible.
 If ‘spirituality’ implies freedom from ambition, what will urge the seeker on?
 The <span href="One who practices <em>yoga</em>.">yogi</a>s speak of the desire for liberation as essential.
 Is it not the highest form of ambition?</p>